-Entry criteria Entry criteria Progressi criteria Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: 11.
-Foundations of adolescent and young adult medicine Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 12.
-Physical Conditions Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Know 13.
-Psychological and behavioural health 14.
-Gender, sexual, and reproductive health Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Κ'n Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 15.
-Alcohol and other substance use Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 16.
-Nutrition and disordered eating Level 1 have heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does)
+Entry criteria Prog cri Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: 11.
+Foundations of adolescent and young adult medicine t and young has heard of some Foundations of lescent and young It medicine It medicine It medicine Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 12.
+Physical conditions Level 1 has heard of some of the topics in this knowledge guide Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Mo 13.
+Psychological and behavioural health Level 1 has heard of some of the topics in this knowledge guide Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Know 14.
+Gender, sexual, and reproductive health Level 1 has heard of some of the topics in this knowledge guide Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 15.
+Alcohol and other substance use Level 1 has heard of some of the topics in this knowledge guide Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 16.
+Nutrition and disordered eating Level 1 has heard or of the topics knowledge of the topics has heard or of the topics Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice